Why Do Some Trucks Have Spikes on Their Wheels?

 Wheel spikes, also known as lug nut covers, are decorative or functional accessories attached to the side of the front tires of a truck’s wheels.
 These spikes come in various materials, such as metal or plastic, and can vary in length and sharpness.
 They are largely aesthetic, giving trucks a more aggressive and customized appearance, but they can also serve practical purposes, such as protecting the lug nuts from bits of dirt and debris, which can be particularly useful in maintaining the longevity of wheel components.

-As semi-tucks often carry heavy loads bigger than an average vehicle, the wheel nuts help with stability and other necessary functions to mitigate safety risks.
+As semi-trucks often carry heavy loads bigger than an average vehicle, the wheel nuts help with stability and other necessary functions to mitigate safety risks.
 They also encourage drivers to give semi-trucks more room, as being taller and lacking rearview mirrors have larger blind spots.
 However, that does not mean a driver is at fault if they do not notice the spikes and are side-swept by a semi or commercial truck.

 Are Wheel Spikes Dangerous?